DevMountain/react-4-afternoon/README.md

 * `cd` into the project.
 * Run `npm install`.
     * One of the packages that was installed is `json-server`.
-    * This library will mimic a REST api and allow you to make HTTP requests for the student data that is stored in `./db.json`.
+    * This library will mimic a REST api and allow you to make HTTP requests for the student data.
+      * This data is stored in `./db.json`.
     * Another package that was installed for you is `concurrently`.
     * This library will allow us to run multiple scripts in a single terminal window ( the development server and database ).
-* Run `npm start` to spin up the development server.
+* Run `npm start` to spin up the development server AND the `json-server`.
-  * We are using a package called `concurrently` that is also running a `json-server` for you at the same time.

 ## Step 1